2025 Argentine motorcycle Grand Prix

 The 2025 Argentine motorcycle Grand Prix (officially known as the Gran Premio YPF Energía de Argentina) was the second round of the 2025 Grand Prix motorcycle racing season.
 All races were held at the Autódromo Termas de Río Hondo in Termas de Río Hondo on 16 March 2025.

 Background

 Factory Ducati rider Marc Márquez came into the round as the Riders' Championship leader on 37 points, 8 points ahead of his brother Álex Márquez in second and 14 points ahead of Francesco Bagnaia in third.

 Ducati lead the Constructors' Championship by 20 points ahead of Aprilia.

 Ducati Lenovo Team lead the Teams' Championship by 28 points ahead of Gresini Racing.

-Reigning World Champion and factory Aprilia rider Jorge Martín will miss this round due to a wrist injury, having also missed the preceding round in Thailand.
+Reigning World Champion and factory Aprilia rider Jorge Martín missed this round due to a wrist injury, having also missed the preceding round in Thailand.